ElecArt/OOP_arcade_2019/README.md

 Each GUI available for the program must be used as a shared library that will be loaded and used dynamically by the main program.

 Operating system: Fedora
 Graphic library: SFML, Allegro, Ncurses

+Usage: ./arcade lib_path (ex: ./arcade ./lib/lib_arcade_sfml.so)

 KeyNote: 95/125